melonCow/FourierFiltering/README.md

 ## FourierFiltering
-Photonics course script.
-Implements some basic Fourier image filtering.
+Basic implementation of Fourier image filters, developed for my university course in Photonics.

 ### Requirements